COVID-19 Update

 Research contributions and relevant experience attachment

 A copy of the co-applicant or co-director’s CV will be attached to the Accept Invitation form on creation.
-As the applicant or project director, you will then be able to view each co-applicant and co-director’s CV as applicable.
-See Research contributions and relevant experience for details.
-Co-applicants and co-directors may devote more space to certain sections depending on the nature of their past contributions and experience (for example, non-academic participants can have a larger Relevant experience section).
+As the applicant or project director, you will then be able to view each co-applicant’s or co-director’s CV as applicable.
+See Relevant experience for details.

 Invited partner organizations (mandatory)